cashier-go/cashier/README.md

 ### ssh
 - `signing_key`: string.
 Path to the signing ssh private key you created earlier.
 - `additional_principals`: array of string.
 By default certificates will have one principal set - the username portion of the requester's email address.
 If `additional_principals` is set, these will be added to the certificate e.g. if your production machines use shared user accounts.
 - `max_age`: string.
 If set the server will not issue certificates with an expiration value longer than this, regardless of what the client requests.
+Must be a valid Go [`time.Duration`](https://golang.org/pkg/time/#ParseDuration) string.
 - `permissions`: array of string.
 Actions the certificate can perform.
 See the [`-O` option to `ssh-keygen(1)`](http://man.openbsd.org/OpenBSD-current/man1/ssh-keygen.1) for a complete list.

 Note: Cashier does not implement signing host keys at this time.